calebnance/jekyll_blog-calebnance/_posts/phaser/2017-07-14-simple-canvas-start.markdown

 Hopefully all is well!
 Everything else in the js file should be self explanatory. <a href="{{ "/phaser/tilemap.html" | relative_url }}">The next tutorial in this series is tilemapping</a>.

 ### View Files on Github
-<a href="https://github.com/calebnance/blog-calebnance_phaser-tutorials/tree/master/1-simple-canvas-start" class="btn btn-default">Github Folder</a>
+<a href="https://github.com/calebnance/blog-calebnance_phaser-tutorials/tree/master/1-simple-canvas-start" class="btn btn-outline-dark">Github Folder</a>